bmogil/UFOs/README.md

 Once the user has selected a singular/combination of filter criteria into the designated filter boxes, the web page will dynamically return a table consisting of all the data matching the user's inputs.
 ---
 ## Demo
+***Default Table***
-The image below displays what the webpage will look like before any filters have been applied to the table:
+* The image below displays what the webpage will look like before any filters have been applied to the table:
 ![](images/pre_filters.png)

+***Apply Filters***
+* The user will then enter their desired search filters
-Next, the image below depicts an example of what a user could input into the search filters:
+* The image below depicts an example of what a user could input into the search filters:
 ![](images/filter_input.png)

+***Results***
-Once the user inputs his/her desired search criteria, he/she will simply have to press the enter key for the web page to present the associated results, like so:
+* Once the user inputs their desired search criteria and presses enter, the web page presents their associated results, like so:
 ![](images/filter_results.png)

+***Another Search?***
-Then, if the user wishes to perform another search, he/she has two options.
-The first option is to navigate to the top left corner and click on the text, "UFO Sightings" as the green arrows in the below image are pointing to:
+* Then, if the user wishes to perform another search, there are two options
+* The first option is to navigate to the top left corner and click on the text, "UFO Sightings" as the green arrows in the below image are pointing to:
 ![](images/refresh.png)

-The user's second option is to reload their web-browser.
-Both of these options will result in the default table being displayed as well as cleared filters, thereby allowing the web page to perform a new query.
+* The user's second option is to reload their web-browser
+* Both of these options will result in the default table being displayed, as well as cleared filters, thereby allowing the web page to perform a new query.
 ---
 ## Tools/Packages Used
 * JavaScript